ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 ## Solution

-If you publish on the Persistence level with one of the approaches above, this obligation is fulfilled for free.
+If you publish on the Persistence level with one of the approaches above, this responsibilities is fulfilled for free.

 If you publish on an application level, then just remember to publish events after you received confirmation from your persistence level.
 Discipline and/or shared utility libraries help.